hablutzel1/jaime-hablutzel-linux-profile/README.md

 * Confirm if we are following the guidelines of the TLCL book, "Modifying the Environment", "Which Files Should We Modify?".
 * Allow to add host-specific authorized SSH keys.
 For this purpose a file like ~/.ssh/host_specific_authorized_keys could be used.
 * Try to automatically configure Codex CLI (https://github.com/microsoft/Codex-CLI) in all the hosts where this profile gets configured.
 Maybe the sensitive credentials could be expected to be provided in the first log in.
+* Check if it would be possible to merge all Bash history files in some chosen hosts (e.g. the trusted workstations).
+Maybe by retrieving the Bash history on SSH connection/disconnection and merge it to the client's Bash history.